RaulSalinasHerrada/fastbase64/readme.md

 # fastbase64 (WIP)

-FastBase64 is a library which provides CPython bindings to Rust's Base64 library.
-The provided API is exactly as Python's builtin UUID class.
+FastBase64 is a library which provides CPython bindings to the Rust's Base64 library.
+The provided API is exactly as Python's builtin base64 class.

 Currently supported on Python 3.10, 3.11, 3.12, & 3.13.